vuinguyen/SocketIO-IoT-System/README.md

 http://bit.ly/ControlLEDsWithApp

 ===================================
 Also, in spite of what Github says, only the iOS mobile app is in Swift.
 But the webserver and web client were written in JavaScript, specifically Node.js, Express.js, and of course, Socket.io .
 And yes, there were some challenges with mixing JavaScript and Swift within the same system.
-Ask me about it if you'd like to interview me for a job. :)
+Ask me about it when you interview me for a job. :)